Start training: Queensland endurance events to get the heart racing

 The Challenge: Pretty much to become a master of the seas.

-One of the most challenging endurance races in surf sports, the Coolangatta Gold is tempting water fiends across the country to fine tune their multi-disciplinary techniques so they can swim, run, paddle board and surf ski to salty glory in either the 32.4km Short Course (short my Aunt Fanny) or 41.5km Long Course.
+One of the most challenging endurance races in surf sports, the Coolangatta Gold is tempting water fiends across the country to fine tune their multi-disciplinary techniques so they can swim, run, paddle board and surf ski to salty glory in either the 32.4km Short Course or 41.5km Long Course.

 What you need: A copy of Aquaman (which was filmed on the Gold Coast) for inspiration.